jQuery Datatables with AJAX in PHP

 Step 6: Add Datatable CSS Styles

-Next add some CSS styles for datatable to make a neat and clean user interface.
+Next, add some CSS styles for the DataTable to make a neat and clean user interface.

 style.css